 The majority of the Company's PDN patients are covered by either Medicaid fee-for service ("FFS") or Medicaid MCOs.
-State legislatures or responsible state agencies determine Medicaid FFS reimbursement rates for PDN services.
-In states where traditional FFS Medicaid is the primary payer source for PDN services, there is no rate negotiation; providers simply must accept the rate offered by the state Medicaid system or choose not to accept Medicaid patients and/or be reimbursed by the state Medicaid system.
+State legislatures set Medicaid FFS hourly reimbursement rates applicable to providers of PDN services.
+In states where traditional FFS Medicaid is the primary payer source for PDN services, there is no rate negotiation; providers simply must accept the rate offered by the state Medicaid system or choose to not do business in the state.
 In states that outsource some or all of the Medicaid administration to managed care, MCOs receive a per-member-per-month capitation payment from the state, and then contract for reimbursement rates with each provider of services within the state.
-Contracts between MCOs and PDN providers generally express reimbursement rates as a percentage of the state's FFS rate and those rates are negotiated between the

-MCO and the provider, with the rates largely based on state guidance and typically within a range of the applicable Medicaid rate.
+Contracts between MCOs and PDN providers generally express reimbursement rates as a percentage of the state's FFS rate.
+MCO rates are negotiated between the payer and the provider, but the rates are largely based on state guidance and typically are within a range of the Medicaid rate.
+With limited exception, the Company is a "rate taker" with the broad goal of obtaining 100% of the state Medicaid FFS reimbursement rate on average.
 The Company views contract negotiations - including rates, billing, and collections - holistically.
-When determining whether to enter into or continue a contract with an MCO or commercial payer, the Company considers whether the rate and other contract terms offered are generally acceptable based on commercial billing and collection practices and also allow the Company to appropriately attract and retain caregivers at a market rate.
+When determining whether to enter into a contract with an MCO or commercial payer, the Company considers whether the rate and other contract terms offered are generally acceptable based on commercial billing and collection practices and also allow the Company to appropriately attract and retain caregivers at a market rate.
 Though the reimbursement rate is important, other contract terms are also important to the Company, including timeliness of payment by the payer, the appeals process for challenging denied claims, and the claims format and submission process.
 These "non-rate" terms are typically equally as important to the Company as the base reimbursement rate.

 Changes to our reimbursement tend to mirror wage inflation, supporting historically stable gross margins.
-The majority of our caregivers earn well above minimum wage and are not impacted by minimum wage increases.
+The majority of our employees are skilled clinical workers that earn well above minimum wage and are not impacted by minimum wage increases.